19bufordcarl/CarlRPG/Myth & Shadow/Social Systems/Monster Reactions.md

 | 10         | Neutral: Ignores the PCs             |
 | 11         | Cordial: Willing to talk / negotiate |
 | 12 or more | Friendly: Willing to help out a bit  |
+*Author's Note:*

+*Referees, do not overlook this.
+This is the main mechanical benefit of [Charisma](../Player%20Characters/Chosen%20Statistics/Charisma.md) for non casters.
+It can let you avoid random monster encounters.*